hapi-server/data-specification/HAPI-data-access-spec-1.2-dev.md

 precision.
 As a practical limit, servers should at least handle time values down to the nanosecond or picosecond level.

+HAPI metadata (in the `info` header for a dataset) allows a server to specify where time stamps fall within the measurement window.
+The `timeStampLocation` attribute for a dataset is an enumeration with possible values of `BEGIN`, `CENTER`, `END`, or `OTHER`.
+This attribute is optional, but the default value is `CENTER`, which refers to the exact middle of the measurement window.
+If the location of the time stamp is not known or is more complex than any of the allowed options, the server can report `OTHER` for the `timeStampLocation`.
+Clients are likely to use `CENTER` for `OTHER`, simply because there is not much else hey can do.
+Note that the optional `cadence` attribute is not meant to be accurate enough to use as a way to compute an alternate time stamp location.
+In other words, given a `timeStampLocation` of `BEGIN` and a `cadence` of 10 seconds, it may not always work to just add 5 seconds to get to the center of the measurement interval for this dataset.
+This is because the `cadence` provides a nominal duration, and the actual duration of each measurement may vary significantly throughout the dataset.
+Some datasets may have specific parameters devoted to accumulation time, or other measurement window parameters, but HAPI metadata does not capture this level of measurement window details.

 Additional Keyword / Value Pairs
 ================================